Remarks on groups of bundle automorphisms over the Riemann sphere: Introduction

-If $\textrm{rank}(E) = 2$, the technicalities arising from the geometry of group actions are relatively mild, as the groups $\Aut(E)$ are a semidirect product of abelian groups \cite{Men17, MenSpi17}.
-In general, the geometric properties of the action of the groups $\Aut(E)$ on $n$-tuples of flags are an additional subtlety that needs to be resolved, if any sensible geometric construction of such moduli spaces of stable parabolic bundles is expected in arbitrary rank.
-At the same time, it is precisely those group actions what encode a rich and subtle geometric structure, which doesn't seem to exist in the literature, that could render an explicit picture on the wall-crossing phenomenon that manifests when variations of parabolic weights are allowed, and that general treatments, such as \cite{MS80,BH95}, present with a caveat precisely for genus 0.
+If $\textrm{rank}(E) = 2$, the technicalities arising from the geometry of group actions are relatively mild, as the groups $\Aut(E)$ are always a semidirect product of abelian groups \cite{Men17, MenSpi17}.
+In general, the geometric properties of the action of the groups $\Aut(E)$ on $n$-tuples of flags are an additional subtlety that needs to be resolved, if any sensible geometric construction of such moduli spaces of stable structures is expected in arbitrary rank.
+At the same time, it is precisely the nature of those group actions what encodes rich and subtle geometric properties that could render an explicit picture on the wall-crossing phenomenon that manifests when variations of parabolic weights are allowed.
+The description and study of such group actions doesn't seem to exist in the literature.
+Moreover, general treatments, such as \cite{MS80,BH95,Tha02}, describe the construction of the corresponding moduli spaces with a caveat precisely for genus 0.
 A first step to deal with the arbitrary rank case, would be to find a space of generalized flags on which the action of $\Aut(E)$ is \emph{optimal}.

 Following the principle of understanding the structure of a group in terms of its actions, we will construct a space, extracted from the splitting coefficients of the vector bundle $E$, on which the group of bundle automorphisms naturally acts, whose points consist of generalized flags on the fibers over a finite set in $\CC\PP^{1}$, and which is a torsor for $\Aut(E)$, up to a minimal residual subgroup.
 Intuitively, the group action that we will consider can be thought of as a natural generalization of the standard action of the group $\GL(2,\CC)$ on the configuration space of triples of points in $\CC\PP^{1}$ by means of M\"obius transformations, or certain affine actions of Nagata type \cite{Muk05}.